NEUROIMAGING / NEUROSONOLOGY

 - the internal thoracic (mammary) artery (ITA) supplies the anterior chest wall and the breasts

-- if ITA is used in coronary artery bypass surgery, cardiac steal syndrome with angina symptoms may occur with subclavian stenosis/occlusion
+- if ITA is used in coronary artery bypass graft (CABG) surgery, subclavian stenosis/occlusion may cause cardiac steal syndrome with angina symptoms

 - during CABG, the distal end of the ITA is diverted to one of the coronary arteries